vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * I had a biting-like incident (not an actual bite) on my right lower lip on 2024-09-17 that didn't really cause pain or smarting but did draw my attention on 2024-09-17 and 2024-09-20.
+In hindsight, I think it was close to healed on 2024-09-17, but that the Udupi Palace spinach masala dosa as well as the ongoing consumption of sauerkraut and kimchi, and maybe further aggravation with nuts, may have prevented a full recovery and led to a reaggravation on 2024-09-20.

 * On the evening of 2024-09-20, I had an experience of smarting around the anus, while not experiencing bowel pressure.
 See [2024-09-20 anal swelling](2024-09-20-anal-swelling.md) for details.
 This coincided with my attention being drawn toward the "bite" area.
+In hindsight, I think the Udupi Palace spinach masala dosa consumption may have played a role here.

 ## Current learnings